zoyagetzgit/groww.watchlist.slaps/README.md

   `schema.prisma` + `DATABASE_URL` for Postgres in a real deploy).
 - **Frontend**: Next.js 14 (App Router) + TypeScript + Tailwind,
   `idb-keyval` for the offline cache.
-- No component library on the frontend, so nothing looks off-the-shelf.